Group distance magic and antimagic graphs: Labelling Cartesian products

 (b) By (a), each $C_{n_i}$ is $\Z_{n_i}$-distance antimagic as $n_i$ is odd.
 Applying Corollary \ref{thm:cart-prod} and noting that all $d_i = 1$ and $r_i = 2$, we have $r - r_i = 2(k-1)$ and so the result follows. \end{proof}

 In part (b) of Theorem \ref{cor:prod-cycle}, $k$ ought to be relatively large comparable to $n_1, \ldots, n_k$.
 It would be interesting to find other conditions under which the same result holds.

 We now give a generalisation of part (a) of Theorem \ref{thm:cart-prod-gen}.
 To this end we introduce the following concept which will also be used in the next section.
 Given an $r$-regular graph $G$ with $n$ vertices and an Abelian group $A$ of order $n$, a bijection $f: V(G) \rightarrow A$ is called an \emph{$A$-balanced labelling} if $w(x) = r f(x)$ for every $x \in V(G)$.
-We refer the reader to Lemmas \ref{obs:comp1} and \ref{lem:bl} for examples of graphs admitting $\Z_n$-balanced labellings.